AuroraAmissa/LuminousTheDream/content/luminous/ch0-introduction.md

 Luminous: the Dream is a fangame for Chronicles of Darkness and does not contain the core rules needed to play the Storyteller system.
 You will require one of the following books:

 * **Chronicles of Darkness** ([DriveThruRPG](https://preview.drivethrurpg.com/en/product/168428/Chronicles-of-Darkness)) contains the core rules for the Storyteller system.
 * The core book for an official supernatural splat (such as **Changeling: the Lost 2e** or **Promethean: the Created**) also contain the core rules for the system.
-The page references found in this book will not be accurate, but conversions may be found in the appendix.
+The page numbers found in this book will not be accurate, but conversions may be found in the appendix.

 In addition, the following books are recommended for traditional magical girl chronicles involving younger characters, but are not required: